-- 22. Sustainability refers to reduced use of resources and reduced harm to the environment so that future human existence is not threatened.
-Sustainability is important because life depends on clean air, water, and soil, and concern about global warming and pollution is having an increasing effect on how businesses operate.
-Governments are imposing stricter environmental regulations.
-Furthermore, businesses are coming under increasing customer pressure to reduce their carbon footprint.
-Activities that are most affected are product design, purchasing and supply chain management, production process, and disaster preparation and response. - Answers to Taking Stock Questions1.
-Trade-offs is the comparison of the consequences of a decision.
+- 1. A trade-off is a balance achieved between two incompatible features; a compromise.
 It is important to consider all the consequences of a decision in order to make a measured decision which will have the best net result.
 Forgetting one advantage or disadvantage may result in a wrong decision. - 2.
 An organization, by definition, is a group of individuals who work together to achieve a goal, make goods, or provide services.
 If functional areas do not collaborate, the organization is like an out-of-tune engine or unsynchronized orchestra, clearly not as effective and efficient as it could be.
 For example, if marketing and operations don't communicate well, either there will be lost sales or unwanted goods. - 3.
 Technology has affected Operations in terms of computer usage (Internet, office and manufacturing software, e.g., CAD, ERP), machines (automation, e.g., CNC), and new materials (e.g., recycled plastic). - 4.
 Because they will be deprived of education.
 It is well-known that level of education is a major determinant of life-long income.